Best Antivirus Software Android Central 2020

 Antivirus and data sharing

-Avast recently admitted to capturing and sharing, or even selling, user information with its partners and other consumer companies.
-While this doesn't sit well with most people, especially coming from a company that is supposed to secure your information, Avast isn't the only company doing this.
+Avast admitted to capturing and sharing, or even selling, user information with its partners and other consumer companies.
+It has since discontinued this program, but information gathering is still used by Avast.
 In fact, every antivirus program, whether it's on PC, Mac, or a mobile device, asks as part of its initial installation and setup process for permission to collect your data and participate in some sort of data sharing program.
+This doesn't sit well with most people, especially coming from a company that is supposed to secure your information.

 Credits — The team that worked on this guide

 Nicole Johnston writes for multiple Future Publishing brands, including Android Central, covering primarily internet security and privacy programs.
-She has over 13 years of research and writing experience in both the public and private sector, including seven years of testing and reviewing consumer products and five evaluating antivirus software, parental controls, VPNs, and identity theft services.
-Nicole is mom to 10 kids.
+She has over 13 years of research and writing experience in both the public and private sectors, including seven years of testing and reviewing consumer products and five evaluating antivirus software, parental controls, VPNs, and identity theft services.

 We may earn a commission for purchases using our links.
 Learn more.